Skip to main content

 • “Fun, replayable, and tons of unique gimmicks to use.”

-• “Replay value is pretty poor; granted there are 6 classes and the game simply plays great, so there is some replay value, but other than that, items don't really change the way you play the game, and again, you're not going to get any sort of real variations in different runs.”
+• “Replay value is pretty poor; granted there are 6 classes and the game plays great, but other than that, items don't really change the way you play, and you're not going to get any real variations in different runs.”

-• “Maybe I'm just malding and I'm not all too good at the game, but it doesn't really feel all that friendly to new players, and I'm having a hard time understanding why they made the difficulty so high for unlocking essential characters that create the replay value this game direly needs to stay in my library.”
+• “Maybe I'm just malding and I'm not all that good at the game, but it doesn't feel friendly to new players.
+I'm having a hard time understanding why they made the difficulty so high for unlocking essential characters that create the replay value this game desperately needs to stay in my library.”

-• “There is a mountain of content for an early access title as far as characters and replayability goes, but it still feels lacking in terms of true replay value.”
+• “There is a mountain of content for an early access title as far as characters and replayability goes, but it still feels lacking.”

 • story

 The story is described as simple yet engaging, complemented by vibrant visuals and enjoyable combat.
-However, players feel that the quest progression is overly punishing, detracting from the overall experience and leaving a sense of something missing in the narrative.
+However, some players feel that the quest progression is overly punishing, detracting from the overall experience and making it difficult to fully appreciate the narrative.

 • “Not even 3 hours in and it's a glorious spell of colors, fantastic combat, and an amazing yet simple story, characters, and goals.”

-• “I must admit, I am a 'mechanics first' guy and still I felt something's missing in terms of the story.”
+• “I must admit, I am a 'mechanics first' guy and still I felt something was missing in terms of the story.”

 • “The devs implemented these wack quests to get new characters, but the progression through these quests is so punishing that I cannot bring myself to set up a run just for it to fall apart in one section.”